 87. Sugar increases the risk of pregnant adolescents delivering a small-for-gestational-age (SGA) infant.

-88. Sugar can lead to a substantial decrease the in the length of pregnancy among adolescents.
+88. Sugar can lead to a substantial decrease in the length of pregnancy among adolescents.

 89. Sugar slows food’s travel time through the gastrointestinal tract.

-90. Sugar increases the concentration of bile acids in stool and bacterial enzymes in the colon, which can modify bile to produce cancer-causing compounds and colon cancer.
+90. Sugar increases the concentration of bile acids in stool and bacterial enzymes in the colon, modifying bile to produce cancer-causing compounds and colon cancer.

 91. Sugar increases estradiol (the most potent form of naturally occurring estrogen) in men.

 92. Sugar combines with and destroys phosphatase, a digestive enzyme, which makes digestion more difficult.